 If you don’t change anything, then the employee's hourly rate will prevail (default $1).
 This means that on hourly jobs, any time that an employee enters—regardless of the service item used—will be billed at the employee’s standard rates.

-But what if you want to charge different rates for different services within a project?
+What if you want to charge different rates for different services within a project?

-In CORE, open the project details and go to the General > Assignment tab and add the rule to 'Use bill rates from Activity Items screen.'
 Now the item-based rates will prevail.
 These settings need to be in place before any time is entered.
 If time was entered before you add the rule, it will not apply to that time.
 Now that you have the right settings, simply delete and re-enter the time.
 The new time entries will reflect the rule.

 What if you are doing a project for a friend and want to give him a special discount on the rates?

 That’s where fee schedules come in.
 You can set up a fee schedule called 'Friends Rates' and set up those rates accordingly.
 Then, you can assign the fee schedule to the project, and the fee schedule rates will apply.
 Once again, the fee schedule needs to be assigned to the project before any time entries are entered.